Integrations & Developer API

 Developers

 Templates live in GitHub.
 Infrastructure via CloudFormation.
-Events available as webhooks.
+Events available as webhooks, everything else via the API — a surface your coding agent can drive too.
 Nothing changes about how your application sends email.

 Marketing